 Decision for temporary waiver of on-site GMP inspection and Quality audit for renewal applications shall depend on inspection history of the manufacturing facilities and market complaints records.

-On-site Audit History by the Authority
+On-site audit history by the Authority

-Facilities which complied and are due for renewal within one year shall qualify for a temporary waiver of on-site GMP inspection and Quality audit for a period not exceeding one year.
+Facilities which complied and are due for renewal within one year shall qualify for a temporary waiver of on-site GMP inspection and quality audit for a period not exceeding one year.

 Market Complaints

-Facilities for which Rwanda FDA has recorded Class I complaints from the market with regards to quality, safety and effectiveness of products, shall be not be considered for temporary waiver of on-site GMP inspection and Quality audit.
+Facilities for which Rwanda FDA has recorded critical complaints from the market with regards to quality, safety and effectiveness of products, shall not be considered for temporary waiver of on-site GMP inspection and quality audit.

-Whereas, facilities recorded with Class II and III complaints shall be considered for temporary waiver of on-site GMP Inspection and Quality audit for a period not exceeding one year.
+Whereas, facilities recorded with major and minor complaints shall be considered for temporary waiver of on-site GMP inspection and quality audit for a period not exceeding one year.

-(Definition and Classification of Medical devices

-Exclusion criteria for desk and virtual should be highlighted in Guidelines for desk and virtual)

 2.3 Communication

-The Authority shall officially communicate with an applicant who has been granted a temporary waiver of on-site GMP inspection and Quality audit.
+The Authority should officially communicate with an applicant who has been granted a temporary waiver of on-site GMP inspection and Quality audit for close follow-up.

-CHAPTER 3: Consideration for GMP AND quality audit virtual inspection
+3.Consideration for GMP and quality audit virtual inspection

-Introduction

 Following challenges that were encountered during the COVID-19 pandemic where on site- GMP inspections could not be performed due to travel restrictions, it was necessary that Rwanda FDA adopts measures that could help to prevent disruption of medical products supply during this emergency.
-Such measures include desk review, virtual inspection and one-year period waivers of onsite GMP inspection.
+Such measures include desk review and virtual inspection.

-Temporary waiver of onsite GMP inspection have been described clearly in Part II of these Guidelines.
 Therefore, this part describes briefly but clearly the criteria, application procedures and communication with regard to virtual inspection.
+After inspection, the compliance with GMP or quality audit is confirmed, the facilities shall be issued with GMP or quality audit compliance certificates with a validity period of three years.

 Criteria for Virtual Inspection

-The applicant shall meet all following criteria:
+The criteria of selection of applicants for virtual inspections shall be as follows:

-The applicants that cannot be inspected physically and not meet the requirement for GMP or QMS desk review.
+The applicants that cannot be inspected physically and not meet the requirement for GMP or quality audit desk review.

-All applications for GMP Inspection and Quality Audit for manufacturing facilities that manufacture medical products that deemed critical by the Authority shall qualify for virtual inspection.
-After inspection, if their compliance is confirmed, the facilities shall be issued with GMP or QMS compliance certificates with a validity period of three years.
+All applications for GMP Inspection and quality audit for manufacturing facilities that manufacture medical products that deemed critical by the Authority shall qualify for virtual inspection.

-The criteria of selection of applicants for virtual/remote interactive inspections shall be as follows:

-1⁰ Rwanda FDA has declared force majeure on physical inspection.
-E.g. If there are travel restrictions resulting from a public health emergency.
+Applications that have been declared force majeure on physical inspection resulting from a public health emergency.

-2⁰Facilities must be located in countries with Stringent National Medicines Regulatory Agencies;

-3⁰Facilities must be located in countries which are Standing regulatory members; or facilities Inspected and approved under the framework of World Health Organization (WHO) requalification program.

-4⁰ When the facilities physical inspection is not considered to be critical to Rwanda FDA missions
+When the facilities physical inspection is not considered to be critical to Rwanda FDA missions

-50New applications for GMP Inspection for manufacturing facilities that manufacture high risk medicines such as parenteral formulations shall qualify for virtual inspection during emergencies.
-After inspection, if their compliance is confirmed, these facilities shall be issued with GMP certificates with a validity period of one year.
+New applications for GMP inspection for manufacturing facilities that manufacture high risk medicines such as parenteral formulations shall qualify for virtual inspection during emergencies.

 3.2 Application procedures